ElpiLab/To-Do-App/README.md

 - As a user, I want to see the overview of the tasks on the console
 - As a user, I want to track time and see the time invested for each task or project
-- As a user, I want to categorize based on topics
-- As a user, I want to sort and filter: priority, due date, category/subject, color-code
+- As a user, I want to categorize based on topics, priority, due date and color-code
 - As a user, I want to delete tasks and mark tasks as done
 - As a user, I want to track time using Pomodoro
 - As a user, I want to see the weekly, monthy and yearly calender
-- - As a user I want to be able to share with others students from others modules for collaboration (in the future)

 ### Use cases:
   - Show Menu: Display list of actions: Add Task, View Tasks, Mark as Done, Delete, Exit